Compare the cheapest gas prices in Adelaide, South Australia

 Understanding your gas bill

-When looking for a cheap gas deal, it helps to know which charges mean what on your monthly or quarterly bill.
-The bulk of what you pay will usually come down to usage and supply charges, but depending on your gas retailer, there may be other costs involved.
+The bulk of what you pay on your gas bill usually comes down to usage and supply charges, but depending on your gas retailer, there may be other costs involved.

-- Usage charges: This charge is the price households pay for using natural gas and is measured in megajoules (MJ).
-Gas usage charges will either be billed at the same rate (flat/single rate), or will be charged in blocks (block rate tariff).
-Block rate tariffs charge customers at different rates based on the quantity of gas they use.
+- Block rate tariffs: Block rate tariffs charge customers at different rates based on the quantity of gas they use.
 For example, a rate of 3c/MJ may apply to the first 20MJ block, while the next 20MJ used is charged at a rate of 2.5c/MJ.

-- Other fees and charges: By checking the breakdown of charges on your bill, you may notice other fees and expenses listed.
+You may notice other fees and expenses in the breakdown of charges on your gas bill.
 These may relate to credit card surcharges, late payment fees, paper billing fees or connection charges.

 Type of gas contracts in South Australia